CTF3: CERN Linear Electron Accelerator for Research

 In December 2016, while CTF3 was ending its operation, it was decided to transform the Probe Beam in a new general purpose R&D facility under the name of CERN Linear Electron Accelerator for Research, or CLEAR.
-The facility was launched in August 2017 and will operate at least until 2025.
+The facility was launched in August 2017 and will operate, for now, until the end of 2030.

 Thanks to its ease of operation and versatility, the Probe Beam was used also for activities not directly connected to CLIC.
 This triggered the interest of various communities, and a workshop was organised to discuss possible re-use of such a beamline.

 CLEAR keeps providing testing capabilities for X-band accelerator technology, including CLIC, but it also allows to explore novel concepts as plasma acceleration, THz radiation production.
 Furthermore, it provides electron irradiation capabilities to space and medical communities.